-residents (‘handlers’) with service/assistance animals: residents who require an animal must request reasonable accommodation through ICC staff prior to room assignment.
-Current residents who require an animal must discuss accommodation with ICC staff prior to acquiring an animal.
+residents (‘handlers’) with service/assistance animals: residents who require an animal must request reasonable accommodation through CLC staff prior to room assignment.
+Current residents who require an animal must discuss accommodation with CLC staff prior to acquiring an animal.
 Service Animals: The Fair Housing Act allows trained service animals access to all buildings, including food venues.
 Service